Maimonides

 Jewish tradition does not treat sacred writing as ordinary paper.

-In Jewish law, a civil divorce and a religious divorce are not always the same thing.
+In Jewish law, civil divorce and religious divorce are not always the same thing.

-The Haftarah is the reading that follows the Torah, but it is not a decorative add-on.
+The Haftarah is the reading that follows the Torah, and it does interpretive work.

 The Haggadah is one of the most used Jewish books outside the Bible.

-A ketubah is often admired as a piece of calligraphy hanging on a wall.
+A ketubah is often admired as wedding art.

 A kippah is one of the most visible markers of Jewish practice.